 In LivePlan, the balance sheet is labeled “projected."
 This means that the numbers are estimates for future planning, not a record of your actual business performance.
 For a more detailed understanding of the balance sheet, we recommend reading the following articles:

 LivePlan gives you the option to easily add funding sources from the balance sheet.
 To do this, click the Add Asset, Add Loan, or Add Investment buttons:

 Clicking the Add Asset button opens the same asset overlay accessible from the Assets step in the forecast.

 Likewise, clicking either of the other buttons (Add Loan, Add Investment) opens the appropriate overlay from the Financing step in the forecast.

-Entering starting balances
+Entering starting balances for existing companies

 To enter starting balances for an existing company, click the Set Starting Balances button: